datalad/datalad/docs/design.rst

-Thoughts about redesign, well actually "design" since originally there were none, of datagit crawl.
+Thoughts about redesign, well actually "design" since originally there were none, of datalad crawl.

 Global portion of the config
 ============================